George Stinney: Trial

 Between the time of Stinney's arrest and his execution, his parents were allowed to see him once after the trial, when he was held in the Columbia penitentiary.
 Under the threat of lynching, they were not allowed to see him any other time.

+An execution of a child as young as 14 was virtually unheard of in United States history, even for black children in the Jim Crow South who were convicted of murdering or raping white victims; many sources say that Stinney was the youngest person executed in the US in the 20th century.
+However, this may be incorrect.
+In a little-known 1915 case, a black boy named Joe Persons was executed for the rape of an 8-year-old white girl when he was aged between 12 and 15 in Georgia; the official state execution registry states that Persons was 14, but a mercy petition claimed that he was 13, a newspaper in Philadelphia that Persons' age was 13, a Kentucky newspaper that he was "no older than 14", and a 1986 Los Angeles Times article that various 1915 newspaper accounts listed Persons' age as between 12 and 15, with his weight of 65 pounds indicating he was more likely closer to the former age.
+Sources from 1915 claim there was absolutely no doubt about Persons' guilt; the state execution registry claims that Persons' crime was so bad that Persons' own father supported his execution and the Kentucky newspaper claimed that Persons had admitted to his crime and was ready to die.

 Execution

-Stinney was executed on June 16, 1944, at 7:30 a.m.
-He was prepared for execution by electric chair, using a Bible as a booster seat because Stinney was too small for the chair.
+Stinney was executed on Friday, June 16, 1944, at 7:30 a.m.
+He was prepared for execution by electric chair, using a bible as a booster seat because Stinney was too small for the chair.
 He was then restrained by his arms, legs, and body to the chair.
-An officer asked George if he had any last words to say before the execution took place, but he only shook his head.
-The executioner pulled a strap from the chair and placed it over George's mouth, causing him to break into tears, and he then placed the face mask over his face, which did not fit him as he continued sobbing.
+An officer asked Stinney if he had any last words to say before the execution took place, but he only shook his head and said "No, sir."
+The executioner pulled a strap from the chair and placed it over Stinney's mouth, causing him to break into tears, and he then placed the face mask over his face, which did not fit him, as he continued sobbing.
 When the lethal electricity was applied, the mask covering slipped off, revealing tears streaming down Stinney's face.
 This perception was later contested by Terri Evans, the niece of Mary Emma Thames' mother, Lula Mae.
 Terri's uncle, Clyde Barnes, witnessed the execution.
 Barnes told Evans' father what he saw during the execution, which was then relayed to her years later.
-Her father stated, "He said it was just a rumor that the hood had slipped and they did not put a stack of books under him."
-He was buried in an unmarked grave in Crowley.
+Her father stated that Barnes "said it was just a rumor that the hood had slipped and they did not put a stack of books under him."
+Stinney was buried in an unmarked grave at the Calvary Baptist Church Cemetery in Lee County, South Carolina.